 The flags are widely distributed around the average rate presented by the EU flag.
 Therefore the data indicates that rates of investment progress (decided / spent) are variable with some countries persistently ahead or behind the EU average track over time.
 Also you can see that even if come countries have the same selection rate there are important differences in the spending rates.

-The data indicates these differences in investment progress, but does not in itself not explain the variability.
+The data indicates these differences in investment progress, but does not in itself explain the variability.
 There are many reasons for differences in the investment decision rates:

 - A low rate of decided investments (selection) can be explained by a conservative policy of only selecting very mature projects or, real delays in selecting projects due to different delays (missing strategies, administrative delays, lacking capacities among project promoters, etc.;